-Earlier this year my son and I had the chance to make a few promo videos about four good contractors who were hired to rescue serious renovation disasters left behind by bad contractors.
+UPDATED 6Mar2020: A couple of years ago, my son and I had the chance to make a few promotional videos about four good contractors who were hired to rescue serious renovation disasters left behind by bad contractors.
 At least one of the bad guys was simply incompetent.
 Another was a crook who walked off with tens of thousands of dollars of client money without doing any work.
 One spectacular loser squandered hundreds of thousands of dollars on a three quarter million dollar renovation job, forcing the homeowners to refinance their property so they could complete the project properly starting from scratch.
 Beyond the basic facts of these shameful disasters, I don’t know anything about the bad guys.
 They’re long gone.
 But I did get to know the four good guys pretty well while making their videos.
 Each of them exhibit three qualities you should look for when searching for a contractor you can trust.

 Good Contractor Quality#1: They’re On the Ball

 All the good contractors I interviewed had everything under control.
 They were simply great to work with.
-This is not always the case with every contractor.
+This is not always the case with every contractor, so watch out.
 Here I was, bugging these busy men for details about a relatively minor video project, yet they made time for me.
 My emails were answered, phone calls happened as scheduled, and details got settled in good time.
 No excuses, just polite results.